Contents

 Many of the most popular attractions around the country, such as Rome’s Colosseum, Florence’s Uffizi Gallery, and Venice’s Galleria dell’Accademia, are open during this time.

-Additionally, many churches and cathedrals are open during siesta, offering peaceful respite while you’re still sightseeing.
+Additionally, many churches and cathedrals are open during Italian siesta, offering peaceful respite while you’re still sightseeing.

 Again, make sure to check the landmark’s official hours to confirm.